High Capacity Commercial / Industrial Reverse Osmosis Units

 Note about Hard Water Areas

-In hard water areas a water softener is required before the RO to protect the membrane from scaling.
-You can opt for either a βSimplexβ softener with a quality switch or a βDuplexβ type.
+In hard water areas a water softener is required before any large RO to protect the membrane from scaling.

 Waste Water